Smart1-hub/Smart-Development/README.md

 # Capstone-Project
+This project is the first capstone project in Module 1, week 5 Microverse curriculum for 2022.
+It is about designing a website looking like Creative Common Conference but the contents are strictly personalised.
+All due acknowledgement has been made.

 # Mobile-Design

 ![screenshot](images/snapshot.png)

-This my Capstone Project in the Microverse curriculum.
+This my Capstone Project in the Module 1 Microverse curriculum.

 ## Built With